ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ## Build

 To build this program, we first generate a Python gRPC client stub from proto files.
-This requires proto files from a few places:
+We will get these proto files from a few places:
 - The common-service definition from this repository.
 - The Watson NLP interface definitions
 - The Watson Core interface definitions